 Partner: The National Park Service

-Update: The writers and sites have been identified: Patrick Gabridge, writing about Angelina Grimke’s 1838 speech to the Massachusetts Legislature at the State House; Miranda ADEkoje writing about Josephine St. Pierre Ruffin and the First National Colored Woman’s Convention in 1895, at the King’s Chapel Parish House; Ginger Lazarus writing about the Faneuil Hall rally following the 1915 defeat of the referendum on Woman Suffrage in Massachusetts.
+The writers and subject/sites are: Patrick Gabridge, writing about Angelina Grimke’s 1838 speech to the Massachusetts Legislature at the State House; Miranda ADEkoje writing about Josephine St. Pierre Ruffin and the First National Colored Woman’s Convention in 1895, at the King’s Chapel Parish House; Ginger Lazarus writing about the Faneuil Hall rally following the 1915 defeat of the referendum on Woman Suffrage in Massachusetts.
+Our directors for this phase will be Courtney O’Connor, Megan Sandberg-Zakian, and Summer Williams.